cegrif01/geocoding/Blog.md

 }
 ```

-With this refactoring, we could just call ```ConvertAddressIntoLatAndLongAction::for($address);``` this is much easier to deal with.
+With this refactoring, we could just call ```ConvertAddressIntoLatAndLongAction::for($address)``` this is much easier to deal with.
 In some controller where this might be used, you can just call this statically without having to worry about confusing instantiation.

 # Validation
 The other thing we need to do is validate the input coming into our domain models (Address and LatLong).
 According to the rules of value objects in Domain Driven Design (DDD), we must always have them in a valid state.
 So let's modify Address first to validate if what's being passed in is a valid address